vyas99/placementportal/README.md

-This is the repository for Placements portal for IIITDM&K
+This is the repository for Placements portal for IIITD&M Kancheepuram